History of London: Norman and Medieval London (1066 – late 15th century)

 During the Peasants' Revolt of 1381, London was invaded by rebels led by Wat Tyler.
 A group of peasants stormed the Tower of London and executed the Lord Chancellor, Archbishop Simon Sudbury, and the Lord Treasurer.
 The peasants looted the city and set fire to numerous buildings.
 Tyler was stabbed to death by the Lord Mayor William Walworth in a confrontation at Smithfield and the revolt collapsed.

 Trade increased steadily during the Middle Ages, and London grew heavily as a result.
 In 1100, London's population was somewhat more than 15,000.
 By 1300, it had grown to roughly 80,000.
 London lost at least half of its population during the Black Death in the mid-14th century, but its economic and political importance stimulated a quick recovery despite further epidemics.
-Trade in London was organised into various craft guilds, which effectively controlled the city, and elected the Lord Mayor of the City of London.
+Trade in London was organised into various craft guilds, which effectively controlled the city, and elected the Lord Mayor of London.

 Medieval London was made up of narrow and twisting streets, and most of the buildings were made from combustible materials such as timber and straw, which made fire a constant threat, while sanitation in cities was of low-quality.